WOSPM/checker/README.md

 ## Introduction

 `wospm-checker` is a commandline tool to measure how an open source project welcomes users and possible contributors.
 The tool checks the repository against a list of metrics.
+The metrics are mostly inspired by [Github's Open Source Guides](https://opensource.guide/).

 ## How To Install And Use